Declutter your bathroom to create a place where you can detox from everyday stress.

 - Place a tray on the counter for everyday multi-use items to declutter and beautify the space.

 - Add scent with candles or reed diffusers.
 Whether you prefer lavender for a calming refresh or white vinegar as a deodorizer, reed diffusers are an elegant way to keep your bathroom smelling clean and fresh.
 (Read more about healthy indoor air here.)

 Boom.
+You've decluttered your bathroom.
 You now have not only a deep-cleaned space, but you also have a beautiful refuge you will actually want to retreat to.

 What doesn’t ever get really dirty again won’t need to be deep-cleaned again.
 You’ve detoxed, decluttered and decked out your space.
 Now, with only one to three minutes per day, you can keep it sparkling clean for good.
 (Tip: Keep bath wipes, dryer sheets, squeegee, and old washcloths in one of those stored baskets for easy access.)

 - Clean up wet spots, toothpaste, and any shed hair as they happen.

 - A dry shower means no mildew.
 Squeegee your shower before you hop out.

 - Wipe down counters, toilet lid, seat, and handles with a disinfecting wipe.